World Association of Sand Therapy Professionals 2026 World Conference

 THE PURPOSE OF THE PROJECT

-You can gain a sense of belonging, camaraderie, and generosity of spirit in this shared artistic adventure.
+Participants could gain a sense of belonging, camaraderie, and generosity of spirit in this shared artistic adventure.
 Even if we are alone in this world, we know that creative expression helps us feel connected.
 By fostering a vibrant cultural exchange through a project of this nature, the feeling of loneliness for all who actively participate can be soothed.

 HOW IT WORKS